mickyco94/checkout-technical-test/README.md

 ### Database failure

-There is a potential for failure after the request has been to the Bank API.
+There is a potential for failure after the request has been processed by the Bank API.
 At this point the encryption could fail or the writing of the PaymentRecord to the database.
 This would leave the system in a difficult state as the Bank will have processed the payment but our system would have no record of that.

 Initially I thought to create the payment record in a pending state before making the request to the bank but this doesn't solve the issue.
 The update of the payment record is still subject to failure and we have the same issue.